fastzhong/mth252/slides.md

 <br/>

 - a graph is **connect** when all vertices are connected.
+- A **connected component** or simply **component** of an undirected graph is a subgraph in which each pair of nodes is connected with each other via a path.
-- a graph is **strongly connected** if it contains a directed path from u to v and a directed path from v to u for every pair of vertices u, v.
+- a directed graph is **strongly connected** if for any pair of vertice v and w, w is reachable from v and v also reachable from w.
 - a directed graph is called **weakly connected** if replacing all of its directed edges with undirected edges produces a connected (undirected) graph.
 The vertices in a weakly connected graph have either out-degree or in-degree of at least 1.
-- **connected component** is the maximal connected subgraph of an unconnected graph.
+- if a graph H's vertices and edges belong to a graph G's vertices and edges, then graph H is a **subgraph** of G.
+- if all vertices in G are in its subgraph H, then H is a **spanning subgraph** of G.
 - a **bridge** is an edge whose removal would disconnect the graph.
 - **forest** is a graph without cycles.
-- if a graph H's vertices and edges belong to a graph G's vertices and edges, then graph H is a **subgraph** of G.
-- if all vertices in G are in its subgraph H, then is a **
 - **tree** is a connected graph with no cycles.
-If we remove all the cycles from DAG (Directed Acyclic Graph), it becomes a tree, and if we remove any edge in a tree, it becomes a forest.
-- **spanning tree** of an undirected graph is a subgraph that is a tree that includes all the vertices of the graph.
+- if a spanning subgraph is a tree, then the spanning subgraph is called a **spanning tree**.

 <style>
 li {